 The Baseline SEER of the existing Central Air Conditioning unit replaced:

 If the SEER of the existing unit is known and <=10, the Baseline SEER is the actual SEER value of the unit replaced.
-If the SEER is >10, the Baseline SEER = 13.
+If the SEER is >10, the Baseline SEER = 13 for standard sized units or SEER = 12 for space constrained units.

 If the SEER of the existing unit is unknown, use assumptions in variable list below (SEER_exist).